People sure do love their whiskey, so one of the most common questions I get is, “Do you have a good whiskey recipe?”

 - Mix the yeast in and cover.

-- Make sure you have a mash pot large enough to hold at least 5 gallons.
+- Make sure you have a stainless steel brew pot large enough to hold at least 5 gallons.

 - A floating thermometer is very handy when you are trying to maintain the mash temperature.